olegfomenko/blog/_posts/2024-04-22-edwards-curves.md

 Let me show you how EdDSA protocol is related to the classical Schnorr authentication protocol.

-The Schnorr authentication protocol has the following form:
+The Schnorr authentication protocol was presented in 1991 in the following form:

 - Alice owns a secret value $$k$$ and shares the public key $$K = kG$$, where $$G$$ is the group generator.
 Alice's goal is to prove to the Bob the knowledge of $$k$$ that corresponds to the provided public key $$K$$ without revealing any